NetherWiki/nether/skyshale/prototheism.md

 ## Suffering
 Like Buddhism, Prototheism is founded on the elimination of suffering (or dukkha).
-All suffering is believed to originate from delusion, even if one is being burnt alive.
+All suffering is believed to originate from delusion, even if one is being burnt alive, and that this delusion takes the form of wanting things to be different than they are.
 Because of delusions spawned as byproducts from the evolutionary process, humans wish the universe to be different than how it is.
 Prototheists focus on the practical elimination of suffering through changing the universe to conform to one's wishes and changing one's wishes to conform to the universe.
 Ultimately Prototheists seek to correct the inherent biases (such as the belief in an independent self) that cause craving and aversion in order to find happiness.